-Net assets that are not subject to donor-imposed restrictions and over which the Board of Directors has discretionary control.
+Unrestricted net assets are defined as net assets that are not subject to donor-imposed restrictions and over which the Board of Directors has discretionary control.
 This classification includes net assets subject to donor-imposed conditions, which have been met in the current year and net assets subject to donor-imposed restrictions that have been released from restrictions.
-Board designated funds in the amount of \$100,000 and \$74,892, respectively, as of June 30, 2017 and 2016, were for the purpose of the Annual Teacher Fund.
+Board designated funds in the amount of \$26,500 and \$100,000, respectively, as of June 30, 2018 and 2017, were for the purpose of the Annual Teacher Fund.